nemec/gnome-shell-desktop-action-jump-list/README.md

 Extra jump lists (if present) will be available upon right-click of an application.

+* If Unity jump lists are present in the .desktop file, they will be included in the jump list as well.
+I've noticed that some of them duplicate the existing shortcut functions (like New Window), but overall it integrates fine.

 ## To-Do

-Implement support for `X-Ayatana-Desktop-Shortcuts` settings, so that current Unity jump lists can be used in Gnome Shell (although they are supposed to be porting those to the standard soon).

 Currently application launching reuses the base application, so additional jump lists must use that application when launching (ie. for Chromium